Liam-Ralph/biomegen/README.md

 <br/>

 ## Description
-BiomeGen is a Python map generation tool that provides output in a png format.
+BiomeGen is a C map generation tool that provides output in a png format.
 Customization options include map dimensions, island abundance, island size, and island abundance relative to water.
 Generates water, land, and various biomes.
-Uses Python's multiprocessing library for improved efficiency.
-Includes automated runs and a C program to create multiple images or test generation speed.
+Uses multiprocessing in C for increased efficiency.
+Includes automated runs and another C program to create multiple images or test generation speed.

 <br/>